teju97/Spotify-Discord-Digest/README.md

 # 🎵 Spotify → Discord Weekly Digest

-A lightweight TypeScript app that fetches your Spotify top tracks and posts a beautifully formatted digest to a Discord channel.
+A lightweight TypeScript app that fetches your Spotify top tracks and posts a well formatted digest to a Discord channel.
 Exposes a webhook so anyone can trigger it on demand.

 ## What it does